CruelDev69/Assistant-Elena/README.md

 Type `pip install -r requirements` to install all required modules.

+Open `assistant.py` in a code editor and find name variable type your name in that string or a nickname Elena will call you with.

 Type `py assistant.py` in console to launch YouTube Video Downloader Tool.

 Say commands and enjoy using **Elena**.